milicaandjelkovic/milicaandjelkovic/README.md

 2. Data understanding

-2.1.
+- 2.1.
 Libraries and data loading
-2.2.
+- 2.2.
 Preliminary data insight
-2.3.
-Descriptive statistics and visualisation of numeric variables 2.4.
+- 2.3.
+Descriptive statistics and visualisation of numeric variables
+- 2.4.
 Descriptive statistics and visualisation of categorical variabales

 3. Data prepraration

-3.1.
+- 3.1.
 Detection of outliers
-3.2.
-Testing the hypothesis of (in) dependence of attributive features 3.3.
+- 3.2.
+Testing the hypothesis of (in) dependence of attributive features
+- 3.3.
 Encoding of categorical variables
-3.4.
-Correlation matrix and selection of variables for modeling 3.5.
+- 3.4.
+Correlation matrix and selection of variables for modeling
+- 3.5.
 SMOTE

 4. Modeling

-4.1.
+- 4.1.
 LogisticRegression
-4.2.
+- 4.2.
 DecisionTree
-4.3.
+- 4.3.
 KNN

 5. Evaluation of models

 6. Conclusion
+- drawing conclusions about data
+- proposing information that could imporve the model and results
+- confirmation or rejection of initial hypothesis